 Hostas are shade garden foliage staples.
-And while at a glance, they may all look pretty similar, search around at different garden centres and nurseries and you’ll discover there are a lot of interesting varieties.
-You’ll find solid-coloured leaves in vibrant lime tones or variegated gradients of greens, and different leaf shapes and textures from large and heart-shaped to long and crinkled.
+And while at a glance, they may all look pretty similar, search around at different garden centers and nurseries and you’ll discover there are a lot of interesting varieties.
+You’ll find solid-colored leaves in vibrant lime tones or variegated gradients of greens, and different leaf shapes and textures from large and heart-shaped to long and crinkled.
 What I find to be especially captivating are blue hosta varieties.
-Blue isn’t as common of a plant colour, in foliage or blooms, which is what makes them so unique.
+Blue isn’t as common of a plant color, in foliage or blooms, which is what makes them so unique.

 Some of the varieties listed here are diminutive in size, fitting easily in a container or garden border, while others can span a whole garden!

-What gives a blue hosta its unique colour?
+What gives a blue hosta its unique color?

 Blue hosta varieties aren’t technically blue.
 The plants’ leaves are covered in a wax-like coating, which makes them appear to have that blueish hue.
 This is also described as “glaucous,” which is Latin for greyish blue and used to describe plants with those tones or others that are blue-green.

 And while blue in the variety name is a good indication of the color you’ll be getting, there are plenty of others that don’t reveal a hint to the foliage hue in their name.